8 ft & 11 inch portrait “Emotions”

-Katherine Emely Gómez is a New York based artist.
+Katherine Emely Gomez is a New York/Connecticut based artist.
 She received an MFA and BFA at the City University of New York at Lehman College.
-Gómez artworks was recently exhibited at a Solo Show with chashama Gallery in Harlem, NY.
-She also curated an art show at The Living Gallery (January 2014).
-Previously her artwork was exhibited at The Gateway II, in Newark, NJ, Penn Station (October – December 2013).
-In addition, her story and artworks were broadcasted at the NY1 Noticias, News12 and written in the El Diario La Prensa and Harlem News Group newspapers.
+Gomez artworks was recently exhibited at a group show at Riverfront Art Gallery in Yonkers, NY, The Center for Fine Arts of Photography in Fort Collins, Colorado, Bronx Art Space and at The Gateway Project, in Newark, NJ, Penn Station and a Solo show with chashama Gallery in Harlem, NY.
+In addition, her story and artworks were broadcasted at NY1 Noticias, News12 and written in the Hartford Courant, El Diario La Prensa and Harlem News Group.

 My work focuses on my personal life experiences.
 Other aspects of my artwork are from a fictional imagined vantage point.
 For instance, making the invisible visible, and transcending time by playing with memories/images from my past and present to come to a conclusion about how my future will look.
 My life was dramatically altered.
 My identical twin sister Emely Gómez passed away suddenly.
 This has taken my artwork and life in a completely new direction.
 As an identical twin, I am able to use my own image to represent both my sister and myself.
 With this special gift of forever having the image of my sister within my face, I am able to recreate new memories both with and without her and capture it on film.
 My image has come to represent three entities- my sister, my twin hood, and myself.